AxelVivite/Epitech-MyTchat/backend/README.md

 ## API routes

-Details about the routes can be found in doc/swagger.json, this is file generated from jsdoc using [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc).
+Details about the routes can be found in doc/swagger.json or online [here](https://app.swaggerhub.com/apis/ALEXISAURIAC_1/JS-Full-Stack/1.0.0).

+This documentation was generated from jsdoc using [swagger-jsdoc](https://www.npmjs.com/package/swagger-jsdoc).

 ## Websocket